Knee Pain: Fat Pad Irritation or Hoffa’s Syndrome

 Taping

-A commonly used taping technique involves lifting up the inferior pole to offload the fat pad and prevent impingement.
 As shown in the pictures above, the medial and lateral border of the patella is pulled diagonally upwards to sling the patella superiorly.
 The superior border will be taped across horizontally.
 This is to tilt the inferior pole away from the fat pad.
 This provides mechanical relief to the fat pad, giving it an environment to heal.
-The tapes may restrict knee range of movement but will be able to achieve functional range.
+Depending on the type of tape, this may restrict full knee extension hence should only be used in the early phases post injury.
 Depending on the situation, the physiotherapist may decide to use an elastic tape – like Kinesio tape – rather than rigid tape to offload the fat pad.

 Taping techniques to prevent excessive hyperextension of the knee is also a useful option.
 This is especially so in the acute phase of the injury.
 This will help reduce individual symptoms, which allows for the other factors to be treated.